arnolddevlouis/se-take-home-assignment/README.md

 - Testing, testing and testing.
 Make sure the prototype is functioning and meeting all the requirements.
 - Do not over engineering.
 Try to scope your working hour within 3 hours (1 hour per day).
 You may document all the optimization or technology concern that you think good to bring in the solution.
 - Complete the implementation as clean as possible, clean code is a strong plus point, do not bring in all the fancy tech stuff.

+### Arnold's comments
+#### Using the application
+- 1. Running the python project
+    - $ python3 [main.py file path]
+- 2. Order number starting with "V" is VIP order.
+- 3. Order number starting with "N" is normal order.

+#### Optimization concerns
+- Instead of killing bot when not need, we can put it to sleep/rest mode.
+This will reduce overload time of thread creation.
+- Creating multi-dimensional array to manage all type of order under a single list.
+Easier list management but may consume time to iterate each time.
+- Every cooking bot should complete the last task before going out of scope.